Greatnest/radio-amateur-exam-notes/00_license.md

 ### Operation of an Amateur Ratio Station

 - Observe and comply with
-	- relevant provisions of the Telecommunications (Radio-communication) Regulations
+	- Relevant provisions of the Telecommunications (Radio-communication) Regulations
-	- relevant provisions of the Radio Regulations of the ITC
+	- Relevant provisions of the Radio Regulations of the ITC
 - Amateur station license shall be displayed, in close proximity of the equipment, at the station's licensed address
 - Transmitting frequency bands allowed of an amateur radio station shall be at the discretion of IMDA
 - Frequency within the limits prescribed by the Radio Regulations, annexed to ITC of the ITU